 Similarly, you could consider using refresh tokens when the access token expires.
-You will need to make changes to your client application to make use of refresh tokens and also configure Identity Cloud or AM to issue refresh tokens as explained in To Configure Identity Cloud to Issue Refresh Tokens or To Configure AM to Issue Refresh Tokens.
+You will need to make changes to your client application to make use of refresh tokens and also configure AM to issue refresh tokens as explained in To Configure AM to Issue Refresh Tokens.

 If you choose not to configure your client to use refresh tokens, you should ensure AM does not issue them, as otherwise, the grant lifetime will be longer than needed.

 If you are using the same OAuth 2.0 client for multiple services, you could consider using one client per service to reduce the number of tokens being issued per client.
 This in turn would reduce the size of the grant-set and improve performance.